 Each decade the British Film Institute’s magazine Sight and Sound polls key figures from the industry to crown a film as ‘the greatest of all time’.
 In tandem with this survey, the publication prints a selection of lists from a cross-section of directors, simultaneously showing how the overall data was compiled and giving a window into key creative figures’ influences.
 Amongst the films cited by Martin Scorsese was the gritty 1962 neo-realist docu-drama Salvatore Giuliano.

-On the morning of 5th July, 1950 the body of Sicilian bandit Salvatore Giuliano was found in a courtyard.
-Leader of a local gang of outlaws from 1943 until his death.
+On the morning of 5th July 1950 the body of Sicilian bandit Salvatore Giuliano was found in a courtyard.
+The leader of a local gang of outlaws from 1943 until his death.
 The township of Castelvetrano and its surrounding villages saw him as a mythic hero who fought valiantly in the quest for Sicilian independence.
-A Robin Hood for the post war era pitched in direct conflict with an tyrannical political regime which refused to recognise the region’s right to self govern.
+A Robin Hood for the post-war era pitched in direct conflict with a tyrannical political regime which refused to recognize the region’s right to self-govern.
 Separatist sentiments were encouraged during the allied invasion of 1943.

 Taking full responsibility for the atrocity, Giuliano wrote an open letter that was published in several newspapers which stated his intention was to disrupt the political gathering, not to murder innocent citizens.
 His men, so he claimed, had been instructed to fire their guns into the air.

 From this moment onward support for his actions began to wane.
 Previously loyal champions denounced him and a cash bounty was offered by the Italian government for his successful capture.